cloudyPotato/kiwi-cloud/README.md

 Kiwi cloud summer camp challenge

 ## Build & Push Docker image
 The `app` folder contains a simple Python Flask application that returns a JSON output on port `8080`.
-Also, it is configured with a `/healthcheck` enpoint that returns a 200 response when hit.
+Also, it is configured with a `/healthcheck` endpoint that returns a 200 response when accessed.

 To build the Docker image with the Python Flask application, follow these steps:
-_Note:_ The instructions should be executed from root folder, with the Dockerfile present
+_Note:_ The instructions should be executed from the root folder, with the Dockerfile present
 1. Build the Docker image
 `docker build -t python-flask-app .`
 2. Tag the image